gitayam/community-packing-list/LessonsLearned.md

 This document captures key lessons learned during the development and debugging of the Community Packing List Application.
 These insights will help streamline future development and troubleshooting.

 You are a senior developer.
 Identify the best method to accomplish the task with modern and secure code.
 Don't ask if i want to fix it , of course we need to fix it.
+This project uses docker containers don't install packages locally.
+See the section about git stage and commit as well.

+## Docker-Only Development Workflow
+- All npm, Node.js, and Python commands must be run inside Docker containers.
+- Never install or run packages locally on your host.
+- Use `docker compose exec <service> <command>` for all development, builds, and dependency management.
+- See the section below for proper Git staging and commit practices.

 ## Common Issues and Solutions